jgorset/django-respite/README.md

 ### Default views

-Respite's `View` class defines a number of views that facilitate for viewing and manipulating model instances;
+Respite's `Views` class defines a number of views that facilitate for viewing and manipulating model instances;
 `index`, `show`, `new`, `create`, `edit`‚ `update` and `destroy`.

     HTTP method         HTTP path           Function            Purpose